soneryavuz/cpu_independent_button_driver/README.md

-# Button Driver API Documentation
+<h1 align="center">Button Driver API Documentation</h1>

-This document provides an overview and explanation of the button driver code structure.
-It is intended for developers integrating or maintaining the driver.
+This button driver is designed to operate in a processor-independent manner, either with interrupt-driven or interrupt-free (polling) methods.
+It supports up to 5 buttons, which can be managed via interrupts or polling.
+As a prerequisite, the API configuration must be correctly initialized for the target processor.
+This driver has been tested on ESP32; codebases tested on other processors will be shared soon.

 ---